mrakesh0608/node-notes-using-yargs/README.md

 # node-notes-using-yargs

+notes making app using yargs & chalk.
+In which user can add, read, list & remove the notes

-run this cmd( "npm i" ) before using.
+Note : run this cmd( "npm i" ) before using.